lugaye/web-dev-feb-2026-assignment-week-5/README.md

 #### Step 3: Debugging
 Use console.log("Button was clicked!") inside your function.

 Open your browser, right-click, select Inspect, and go to the Console tab.
 If you see your message, your "wiring" is correct!

+### 🌟 Going Above and Beyond (Bonus)
+- CSS Classes: Instead of changing styles directly in JS, try body.classList.toggle('dark-theme').
+This is the professional way!
+- Persistence: Research localStorage.
+Can you make the site "remember" the user's choice even after they refresh the page?